Ordinary Americans, dignitaries mourn Bush at U.S. Capitol

 National flags flew at half-staff on many foreign diplomatic buildings on Washington’s “Embassy Row,” past which Bush’s coffin will be transported on its way to the Washington National Cathedral for a memorial service on Wednesday.

-At the Rotunda, Bob Dole, 95, who was defeated by Bush in the fight for the 1988 Republican presidential nomination, was helped out of his wheelchair, stood up and saluted toward the casket.
+People lined up outside the Rotunda in near freezing temperatures.
+Inside, Bob Dole, 95, was helped out of his wheelchair, stood up and saluted toward the casket.
+Dole was defeated by Bush in the fight for the 1988 Republican presidential nomination.

-President Donald Trump, a fellow Republican, planned to visit with the mourning family at Blair House, an official guest house near the White House.
+President Donald Trump, a fellow Republican, visited with the mourning Bush family at Blair House, an official guest house near the White House.
+They were greeted by former President George W. Bush, the late president’s son, and his wife Laura.

 “The elegance & precision of the last two days have been remarkable!”
-Trump wrote in a tweet of the Bush memorial events.
+Trump wrote of the Bush memorial events in an earlier tweet.

 Bush’s service dog, a young Labrador retriever named “Sully,” also walked past the casket and sat near it briefly.